 John Denver songs are a pillar of pop culture.
-He is one of the world's most beloved performers and songwriters.
-Denver prided himself in his environmentalist and humanitarian work and traveled the world throughout his career.
+As one of the world's most beloved performers and songwriters, Denver prided himself in his environmentalist and humanitarian work and traveled the world throughout his career.
 By the mid-'70s, Denver was one of the best-selling performers.

 Denver wrote "Calypso" in 1975 to tribute Jacques-Yves Cousteau and his research ship, the Calypso.
 The song was released on Denver's 1975 album Windsong.
 Released as the B-side of "I'm Sorry," "Calypso" charted on the Billboard Hot 100.
 After "I'm Sorry" fell out of the No. 1 spot, "Calypso" received more airplay and eventually landed in the No. 2 spot on the Hot 100 chart.

 This song is from Denver's fourth studio album, Poems, Prayers & Promises.
 The album was released in 1971 and is responsible for Denver's commercial breakthrough to success with songs like "Poems, Prayers, and Promises," "My Sweet Lady," "I Guess He'd Rather Be in Colorado," "Sunshine on My Shoulders," and "Take Me Home, Country Roads," which became Denver's signature song.